-The Company's amounts receivable, accounts payable, prepaid mortgage interest have no exposure to interest rate risk due to their short-term nature.
+The Company's amounts receivable, accounts payable and accrued expenses, prepaid mortgage interest have no exposure to interest rate risk due to their short-term nature.
 Cash and cash equivalents carry a variable rate of interest and are subject to minimal interest rate risk and the debentures have no exposure to interest rate risk due to their fixed interest rate.